 3. Phrase challenge and learning as fun

-Point is, challenge is good.
+Point is, challenges are good.
 School is good.
 And difficult things in life shouldn’t be another thing to sigh or whine about.
-Otherwise, when they happen (and they will), kids who can’t deal with them will give up rather than keep going.
+Otherwise, when they happen (and they will), kids who can’t deal with them might give up rather than keep going.

 4. Encourage your child to talk